coderoyalty/gists/DEV_JOURNAL.md

 ### Next Steps

-- create a page for viewing each gists
+- create a page for viewing each gist
+- show no. of comments in the Discover page.
+- create a page for viewing a user profile.

+## 2024-06-14 - Create Gist Preview Page

+### Objective

+Implement a page for viewing gist.
+The link used is `/<owner_username>/<gist_id>`.

+### Work Done

+- create `routes.tsx` for configuring the application routing logic
+- add a landing page to the root path for unauthenticated user.
+- refactor markdown-renderer styling.

+### Next Steps

-- show no. of comments in the discover page.
+- show no. of comments in the Discover page.
 - create a page for viewing a user profile.